oracle-livelabs/database/heatwave-migration/shell-dump/shell-dump.md

     [https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-utilities-dump-instance-schema.html] (https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-utilities-dump-instance-schema.html)

-3. Once you have executed the commands in 6.2, execute the same “util.dumpInstance()” command again but this time, change the “dryRun” option to “false”.
+3. Once you are done with the previous step, execute the same “util.dumpInstance()” command again but this time, change the “dryRun” option to “false”.
 (When dryRun is set to true, it will not perform the actual dump but instead, displays information on what would be dumped and performs compatibility checks)

     ```bash
     <copy>util.dumpInstance("sampledump", {"osBucketName": "MySQL-Bucket", "osNamespace": "idazzjlcjqzj", "ocimds": "true", "compatibility": ["strip_restricted_grants", "strip_definers"], users: "true", dryRun:"false"})</copy>